orsinium/art.orsinium.dev/drafts.md

 You are the reason I can't find somebody new
 I every new face, I'm looking for you

+everything i know and fear
+in this river between Vega and Altair

 ## alone

 Below is a song from my dream.